This is an excerpt from our Calling the Shots Ebook.

 Your brand identity is a necessary component to helping your business grow because your business identity encapsulates what your business stands for.
 It’s the purpose, the mission, the look, the feel, the tone and the voice of your company.
 It’s the determinant of how the audience will perceive you.
 So many people make decisions about the name, the logo and the colours they use so casually.
 They are forgetting that each of these decisions should come from the brand identity.
 There is a science and an art to it.
 And without it, you will have a difficult time really building your business.

 So, building a brand hey… sounds simple enough, right?
 But it’s layered with complexities.
 Your brand is your business, and your business is your brand.
 It’s an all-encompassing entity and a complete manifestation of your business’s values, goals and mission.
 It’s the catalyst that sparks the emotions you want your customers to experience.
 It is your true compass – guiding every decision you make, from what design aesthetics you use to the tone of your Instagram feed to the employees that you bring on to be part of your team.

-It’s a gigantic, inconceivably tricky ball of tangled jewelry to unravel.
+It’s a gigantic, inconceivably tricky ball of tangled jewellery to unravel.
 But from my perspective, branding can be boiled down to a simple notion:

 Branding is the story you tell and the story you sell.

 Your brand is the narrative you weave to show people who you are, what you stand for and how you can improve your customers’ lives.
 It’s the way you position yourself in the market, the way your customers perceive you and the reputation you create for yourself.
 Your brand is your way of communicating to the world, and to your customers, who you are and just as importantly, who you are not.

 A successful brand knows what it is, knows why it’s different and knows why people want it.

 But what does a brand do for a small business like yours?
 And how is building a brand going to change your bottom line?